Generic OpenID Connect (OIDC) Identity Provider

 code_challenge_method

-method. - After receiving the authorization code, the token request from Safewhere Identify to the Identity Provider contains the
+method. - After receiving the authorization code, Safewhere Identify sends a token request to the Identity Provider with the

 code_verifier